top of page

 Music Notes & Names

-The US system is widely used in many genres, such as Jazz and Rock even in the UK.
-I have frequently had to use both systems and it will really help you to know both, so you can easily communicate with anyone, in any situation.
+Both systems are widely used, and not limited to those countries.
+The US system is often used in genres such as Jazz or Rock, even in the UK.
+I have had to use both systems and it is worth being aware of both styles so that you can easily communicate with other musicians, in any situation.

 A Free Gift for you...

 Download the Grade 1 Music Theory Workbook - An Introduction to Music Theory for free.
-The workbook is a written course which teaches you the entire content of Grade 1 music theory from start to finish, it is the full written version of our video course.
+The workbook teaches you the entire content of Grade 1 music theory from start to finish.
 It contains activities, with answers, to test your knowledge and give you chance to practice what you are learning.

 There are 19 sections, covering every topic as well as reference sheets and materials which will come in handy as you study.